 The summer after we moved to the Chicagoland area, I began an alphabet learning “journey” with my oldest two boys.
 Each day we worked on a different letter of the alphabet using games, and songs, and coloring activities in an attempt to get my middle child, Dylan, excited about preschool that fall.

 That summer also brought our first visit to the Brookfield Zoo.
 As we stood consulting the map trying to decide where to start our adventure first, the boys stated the first animal they wanted to see were the giraffes.
 Dylan (then 3-years old) asked me in his little chipmunk voice, “Mommy, what letter giraffe start with?”
 “G,” I responded.
 “Giraffe starts with ‘G’ which is perfect since today is our letter ‘G’ day!”

-And then the light bulb went off… why not have learning fun at the zoo too!
+And then the light bulb went off… why not have learning fun at the zoo too?!
 Thus the creation of the “A-Z Animal Hunt”!
 Print your animal hunt and take it with you.
 Have your child circle the animals they see, then color the animals once you get home.
 It’s hours of learning fun!

-We are already looking forward to our next zoo trip and round of animal exploration!
 Hope you and your little ones can use this activity for more hands-on learning!